CSS

 Short answers for the questions people usually have before trying a utility like this.

-How does the coin edge effect work?
+How does the milled edge actually work?

-Which browsers support it?
+Which browsers support this?